 On the day of your operation

 The hospital should give you clear instructions about eating and drinking, which you should follow carefully.
 You may be given:

 - A time to stop eating, or drinking anything except water; and

 - A time to stop drinking water.

+The operation will be cancelled or postponed if you haven't followed these instructions.
 The reason is that if there is any food or liquid in your stomach during your anaesthetic, it could come up into the back of your throat and cause choking, or serious damage to your lungs.

 If you are asked to take your normal medicines, you can do so with a small sip of water at any time.

 In the anaesthetic room

 The anaesthetic room is next to the operating theatre.
 Many hospitals do not have anaesthetic rooms but you will then receive the same care in the operating theatre itself.